 (5)

-Jonathan Wells is
+Jonathan Wells is one of a number

-one of a number of creationists who
+of creationists who have

-action.
+of evolution in action.
 In his book Icons

 of Evolution,

-Wells alleges that peppered moth studies, and in particular Kettlewell's
+Wells alleges that peppered moth studies, and in

-experiments, were erroneous.
-Similarly,
+particular Kettlewell's experiments, were erroneous.
+Similarly, in 2002 Judith

-Hooper repeatedly
+Hooper repeatedly implied

 moths and men.
-Despite
+Despite some valid

-fraud.
-Subsequent experiments and observations have supported the initial
+evidence of fraud.
+Subsequent experiments and observations

-explanation of the phenomenon.
+have supported the initial explanation of the phenomenon.

 wiki